Keyboard shortcuts

 Running Your Workload Using pfvm:cpu

 Before running your workload on MN-Core 2, we highly recommend running it on pfvm:cpu first.
 With this backend, you can ensure that your code can be converted to ONNX accurately.
-For more details, please check Backends other than mncore2:0.
+For more details, please check Backends other than mncore2:auto.

 We, the MN-Core compiler team, believe that users can go through this process without specific knowledge of MN-Core.
 If the function passed to compile only contains static shapes, the process should be successful.